notpixxl/ansible-playground/README.md

 ## Vagrant

-This repo is a playground, it is create for testing purpose only.
+This repo is a playground for testing purpose only.
 You can find a Vagrantfile that will allow you to deploy X nodes.
 The nodes knows each other, so you can install Ansible on your first node to make it your controller and use the other to test your playbooks.

 Be aware that you have to create a ssh key on your controller and copy your pub key on other nodes